praekelt/sapphire/docs/api/widgets/widget.rst

 .. function:: widget.colspan([v])

-  Property for the widget's column span in a dashboard.
-Used if the widget is not standalone (see :func:`widget.standalone`).
+  Property for the widget's default column span in a dashboard.
+Used if the widget is not standalone (see :func:`widget.standalone` and :func:`dashboard.colspan`).
 Defaults to ``1``.

+  Note that widgets may exceed this width, depending on the behaviour of the widget type.

   .. code-block:: javascript